 Each day in EYFS, we provide opportunities for the children to enhance their learning, have fun and share experiences in which practitioners will develop and support this.
 Practitioners are experienced in carrying out individual and group observations that build upon children’s specific skills and knowledge by engaging in play.
 They promote challenge, ask open-ended questions and model high-quality play to ensure every child has a solid foundation to become confident and independent learners.

 The curriculum has a balance of child-initiated and teacher-led activities which is centred around children’s interests.
-We have at least 4 phonics sessions that take place every week as phonics teaching and learning are a key part of EYFS to help develop early reading and writing skills.
-We also have at least 4 maths sessions every week which include a problem solving/reasoning task.
+Every day, we have a phonics session as phonics teaching and learning are a key part of EYFS to help develop early reading and writing skills.
+We also have a maths sessions every day which includes a problem solving/reasoning task.

 Following the Read, Write, Inc phonics programme, children will begin to learn a new sound every day focusing on recognition, pronunciation and formation.
 The new letter sound that has been learnt will be sent home in a sound book to practice recognition and formation.
 Please keep this book in your child’s book bag ready for their next sound.
 Children will then begin to sound and blend CVC words.
 Reading books and reading records will be sent out when your child is ready.

-Following the Power Maths programme through Active Learn, children cover a range of different number work including recognising, counting, ordering numbers to 20 and beyond as well as addition and subtraction.
+Following the Power Maths programme, children cover a range of different number work including recognising, counting, ordering numbers to 20 and beyond as well as addition and subtraction.
 We also cover shape, space and measure units through practical activities.

 Following the RE programme Come and See, children cover a range of topics within the curriculum including stories, prayers and recognising special phrases.
 They also actively take part in weekly collective worship.